Thames Clippers: Trial service to Gravesend

 In September 2017, Thames Clippers ran a trial commuter service between Gravesend and Central London.

 On 4 November 2022, Uber Boat by Thames Clippers announced that they had completed the purchase of Gravesend Town Pier, with an aim to operating long-term River Bus services from the pier within the next 2–3 years.

 From 27 July 2024 to 29 September 2024, Thames Clippers will run the service again.

 Visitor/tourist services

 Tate to Tate

 The Tate to Tate is a ticketed leisure service between the Tate Modern at Bankside Pier and the Tate Britain at Millbank Pier.
 Passengers travel on the RB1 service on weekdays and the RB2 at weekends.
 Tickets can be purchased from the Tate galleries in addition to standard options.

 The O2 Express

 The O2 Express is an express service from North Greenwich Pier calling at London Bridge City Pier, London Eye (Waterloo) Pier and Battersea Power Station Pier.
 The service also provides private charters.

 Fleet

-Uber Boat by Thames Clippers operates a fleet of 23 vessels.
+Thames Clippers operates a fleet of 25 vessels.